-New Hampshire's rich technology sector make it a great place to earn an online computer science degree in New Hampshire.
+New Hampshire's rich technology sector makes it a great place to earn an online computer science degree.
 In addition to various internship opportunities, many computer science graduates go on to take advantage of the numerous tech-focused employment options in the state.

 Computer Science Careers in New Hampshire

-Thanks to the quality of online computer science programs in New Hampshire, and the post-graduation employment opportunities available, students can have the option of many exciting careers.
-Some of the most common include software developers, software engineers, application developers, and information technology consultants.
-Others opt to explore careers as web designers and developers, computer network architects, and information security analysts.
+Thanks to the quality of online computer science programs in New Hampshire and the employment opportunities available following graduation, students can explore many exciting careers.
+Some of the most common roles include software developers, software engineers, application developers, and information technology consultants.
+Others explore careers as web designers and developers, computer network architects, and information security analysts.

 Computer Science Employers in New Hampshire

-- Infosys: As one of the world's largest technology services and consulting organizations, Infosys provides solutions in the areas of application development and business process management.
-Professionals use creativity to help clients solve a wide range of technology- and process-related challenges.
-Its U.S. headquarters are in Merrimack, New Hampshire.
+- Infosys: As one of the world's largest technology services and consulting organizations, Infosys provides solutions in application development and business process management.
+Professionals use creativity to help clients solve a wide range of technology and process challenges.
+Its U.S. headquarters reside in Merrimack, New Hampshire.

 Computer Science Programs in New Hampshire

-When looking at computer science schools in New Hampshire, you’ll find both on-campus and online options.
+When exploring computer science schools in New Hampshire, students can find both on-campus and online options.
 More conventional programs require students to attend class in person and work directly with their instructors and peers.
-This is the case at the University of New Hampshire, which offers both bachelor's and master's degrees in computer science.
+Such is the case at the University of New Hampshire, which offers both bachelor's and master's degrees in computer science.

-If you prefer the flexibility of online learning, there are numerous options available in the state.
+If you prefer the flexibility of online learning, schools in the state offer multiple options.
 Southern New Hampshire University hosts one of the top computer science programs.
 Here, students can complete all coursework online without any on-campus hours.
-Online programs offer scheduling flexibility, especially if you have children, a full-time job, or other personal or professional responsibilities to manage.
+Online programs offer scheduling flexibility, especially for those with children, a full-time job, or other responsibilities to manage.

-Although you’ll work more independently than you would on campus, online programs still offer high levels of engagement and support.
-This comes in the form of technical assistance, in-depth class discussions, and tutoring resources.
+Although you will work more independently than you would on campus, online programs still offer high levels of engagement.
+This support comes in the form of technical assistance, in-depth class discussions, and tutoring resources.
 Those pursuing computer science degrees may be especially suited to online learning, as these programs center on using technology to communicate across long distances.

-As you continue your search, make sure your prospective schools have regional or national accreditation.
+As you continue your search, make sure your prospective schools maintain regional or national accreditation.
 This ensures a program offers a certain level of quality that prepares you for a technology career.